148 National Dishes around the world

 National dish of Denmark – Frikadeller

 Frikadeller, loosely translated, means “meatballs”.
 These are usually made with pork or a mixture of ground pork and beef.
+These can be found all over Copenhagen and most of Denmark and are a very popular street food.

 National dishes of Iceland